OnnoH/toolbox/X11OnMacOS.md

 ## Sample Dockerfile

-A great way to demo this GUI capabilities is to use Python's `tkinter` library.
+A great way to demo these GUI capabilities is to use Python's `tkinter` library.

 ```Dockerfile
 FROM python:3.11.6-slim